MOUAK-Ayoub/controller/README.md

 The jenkins port is: 8080
-The artifactory port is: 8081
+The artifactory port is: 8082
+Authentication for jenkins (Configured through init.groovy.d):
+user: admin
+password: admin
+Authentication for artifactory (default):
+user: admin
+password: password